-This originated as French song called "Comme D'Habitude" (translation: "As Usual") written by the composers Jacques Revaux and Gilles Thibault.
-They took it to the French Pop star Claude Francois, who tweaked it a bit (earning a co-writer credit) and recorded the song in 1967, where it was a hit in parts of Europe.
-The French version tells the story of a man, living the end of his marriage, love killed by the boredom of everyday life.
+This originated as the French song called "Comme D'Habitude" (translation: "As Usual"), written by the composers Jacques Revaux and Gilles Thibault.
+They took it to the French pop star Claude Francois, who tweaked it a bit (earning a co-writer credit) and recorded the song in 1967, where it was a hit in parts of Europe.
+The French version tells the story of a man, living out the end of his marriage, love killed by the boredom of everyday life.

 This became Frank Sinatra's signature song, but he couldn't stand it, saying he "loathed" the song.
 In his later years, he described the song as "a Paul Anka pop hit which became a kind of national anthem."
 In a 2000 interview with the BBC show Hardtalk, Sinatra's daughter Tina said, "He always thought that song was self-serving and self-indulgent.
 He didn't like it.
 That song stuck and he couldn't get it off his shoe."